 How did you learn these memory techniques?

 Sancy Suraj: Books.
 My first memory techniques book was “Use Your Head” by Tony Buzan.
 This is a good place to start for anyone interested in learning basic memory techniques.
+Since then I have read every single book on memory that I could get my hands on, from the 1800s right up to the latest memory books release.
+I’m also a fan of reading research papers and journal articles on memory.
+There are hundreds of journal articles on memory improvement as well as mnemonics.

 Do you teach memory techniques full time?